 - San Francisco culture?

 Of course you did!
-And that's why you should enroll in a First-Year Seminar (FYS) - your best opportunity to have everything that makes college great, all at the same time.
+That's why you should enroll in a First Year Seminar (FYS) or Transfer Year Seminar (TYS)—a unique opportunity to experience the best things about college, all at the same time.